Thursday 24 April 1941

 |The Lublin ghetto, sealed off today.|

-The Luftwaffe bombs and badly damages 4810 Greek freighter Point Judith off Kythnos Island.
+The Luftwaffe bombs and badly damages 4810-ton Greek freighter Point Judith off Kythnos Island.
 Everyone survives, and the ship officially sinks on the 26th.

 The Luftwaffe bombs and sinks Greek torpedo boat Pergamos at Salamis.

-The Luftwaffe bombs and sinks 2295 ton Hellas at Piraeus.
-This is a tragic event, as the Hellas is boarding 500 British civilians and 400 wounded Allied soldiers.
+The Luftwaffe bombs and sinks 2295-ton Hellas at Piraeus.
+This is a tragic event, as at the time the Hellas is boarding 500 British civilians and 400 wounded Allied soldiers.
 The Hellas catches fire and rolls over, claiming the lives of up to 500 people.

 Greek Navy torpedo boat Aigli is scuttled in Saronis Bay.